lei-houjyu/rocksdb/rubble/docs/disk_partition.md

 $ sudo mkfs.ext4 /dev/mapper/node--1--vg-sst; sudo mkdir /mnt/sst; sudo mount /dev/mapper/node--1--vg-sst /mnt/sst
 ```

 After creating the SST pool under /mnt/sst, make sure to re-mount `/dev/mapper/node--1--vg-sst` as read-only and no-load, so secondary will not modify the filesystem.
-But the corresponding primary still mount this partition with both read and write permissions by NVMeoF, because it need to ship SST files to this partition.
+But the corresponding primary still mounts this partition with both read and write permissions by NVMeoF, because it need to ship SST files to this partition.

 ```
 $ sudo umount /dev/mapper/node--1--vg-sst